+Part 4

-Part 4 Estimated Full Year Credit/Contact Hours and Full-Time-Equivalent Enrollment
+Estimated Full Year Credit/Contact Hours and Full-Time-Equivalent Enrollment

 This part of the survey MUST be completed first (along with Part 1) for two-year colleges and technical institutes or colleges to determine proper institutional categories.
-Report all credit/contact hours which could count toward a degree or other award, regardless of whether or not the student is enrolled in a formal program, including credit/contact hours offered through extension centers so long as they meet the above condition.
-Law school credit hours are to be included in the graduate credit hour count.
+Report all credit/contact hours which could count toward a degree or other award, whether or not the student is enrolled in a formal program, including credit/contact hours offered through extension centers so long as they meet the above condition.
+Law school credit hours are included in the graduate credit hour count.
+Medical school credit hours are not included.
 Also include all credit/contact hours in remedial education, developmental education or continuing education (correspondence, short-course and non-credit study CEU's, etc.), if supported primarily by state funding, local funding and/or tuition and fee revenue.
-Credit/contact hours should reflect enrollment at the close of the drop/add period or the state's official reporting date for each of the terms in calendar year 2013.
+Credit/contact hours should reflect enrollment at the close of the drop/add period or the state's official reporting date for each of the terms in calendar year 2014.
 (Please note your census dates in a cell comment.)

-Credit/contact hour data are collected to be the basis for computing estimated annual full-timeequivalent (FTE) enrollment for 2013-14.
-The FTE will go with the appropriate 2013-14 funding data collected in Part 6 to compute funding per FTE.
-In order to have a report as early as possible, an estimating procedure is used to arrive at 2013-14 annual FTE.
-Please enter data for all of the following terms that are applicable: Winter 2013, Spring 2013, Summer 2013, and Fall 2013.
-(Those states that include two half summer terms in their fiscal year should combine the appropriate two half terms in the Summer 2013 column.)
+Credit/contact hour data are collected to be used in calculating the estimated annual full-time-equivalent (FTE) enrollment for 2014-15.
+The FTE will go with the appropriate 2014-15 funding data collected in Part 6 to compute funding per FTE.
+In order to have a report as early as possible, an estimating procedure is used to arrive at 2014-15 annual FTE.
+Please enter data for all of the following terms that are applicable: Winter 2014, Spring 2014, Summer 2014, and Fall 2014.
+(Those states that include two half summer terms in their fiscal year should combine the appropriate two half terms in the Summer 2014 column.)

-For undergraduate credit/contact hours only, on an annual basis, enter the number of hours from the sum of the columns already filled in taken by students still enrolled in high school (dual enrollment, joint enrollment, early college, etc.).
+For undergraduate credit/contact hours only, on an annual basis, enter the number of hours from the sum of the columns already filled in that were taken by students still enrolled in high school (i.e., dual enrollment, joint enrollment, early college, etc.).

-Non-duplicative counting of student activity is requested.
+Please do not report student activity under both credit and contact hours.
+Unduplicated counting of student activity is requested.
 For example, if one student taking one course contributes three credit hours to the credit hour count, that student's activity in that class should contribute nothing to the contact hour count (or vice versa).

 FTE enrollment will be calculated for the credit/contact hour data.
 Estimated annual undergraduate credit hours for semester systems will be divided by 30 to derive undergraduate credit-hour FTE; for quarter systems they will be divided by 45.
-Estimated annual graduate credit hours for semester systems will be divided by 24 to derive graduate credit-hour FTE; for quarter systems they annual contact hours will be divided by 900 to derive undergraduate credit annual contact hours will be divided by 900 to derive undergraduate contact-hour FTE.
+Estimated annual graduate credit hours for semester systems will be divided by 24 to derive graduate credit-hour FTE; for quarter systems they will be divided by 36.
+Estimated annual contact hours will be divided by 900 to derive undergraduate contact-hour FTE.

-FTE comparisons for institutions categorized as Specialized are not reported hence credit-hour data are not requested.
+FTE comparisons for institutions categorized as Specialized are not reported hence credit-hour data are not requested for these institutions only.